-The Wake Up Time Weavers formed in 2003 in response to concerns by local Aboriginal women and Buttery counsellors about drug and alcohol problems in the Casino Aboriginal community.
+The Wake Up Time weavers formed in 2003 in response to concerns from local Aboriginal women and Buttery counsellors about drug and alcohol problems in the Casino community.
 The women decided that art, and in particular weaving, would act as a means of meditation and therapy for them.
-Since 2011, the Healing Foundation has been working with INTRA, The Buttery’s outreach program, to provide financial support to the group.
+The Healing Foundation worked with INTRA, The Buttery’s outreach program, to provide financial support to the group from 2011 to 2014.

-The group was created out of a need to address Domestic Violence within the community 10 years ago by Aunty Phillis Torrens, she has now passed.
-Her daughters and granddaughters and nieces now attend the group.
+The group was created out of a need to address domestic violence within the community by Aunty Phillis Torrens, who has now passed.
+Her daughters, granddaughters and nieces now attend the group.

 Here is a comment by Lauren Jarrett, a Bundjalung, Gumbayngaree and Dunghutti woman, and counsellor at The Buttery’s INTRA outreach program:

-The women practice their culture and are passing it on again within their family’s and through fortnightly visits to the Casino High School where the women teach and mentor a group of local Aboriginal girls through weaving.
+The women practice their culture and are passing it on again within their families and through fortnightly visits to Casino High School where the women teach and mentor a group of local Aboriginal girls through weaving.

-- Improve skills and confidence, cultural connections and cultural pride
+- Improving skills and confidence, cultural connections and cultural pride

-- Improve the status of the participants in their community and improve their capacity to participate in work and economic activity
+- Improving the status of the participants in their community and their capacity to participate in work and economic activity

 The Buttery has been serving the Northern Rivers region of NSW since 1973.
-It is the largest provider of drug, alcohol and gambling counselling in the area and it operates a residential drug and alcohol rehabilitation center near Bangalow.
+It is the largest provider of drug, alcohol and gambling counselling in the area and operates a residential drug and alcohol rehabilitation centre near Bangalow.

-Please see below a collection of news stories about the weavers and their activities.
+Below is a selection of news stories about the weavers and their activities.